Solar Tax Incentives 2025

 State & Local Incentives

-Additional incentives stack on top of the federal tax credit for even greater savings
+Additional incentives can stack with any currently available federal programs for even greater savings

 State Tax Credit